pixelwhip/practically-decoupled-drupal/slides/04-How/rest-module.md

       - You have to export a view for this, but all you have are contextual filters
         - Can't change sorting
   - HAL+JSON is wonky
+- Leaky drupal
+  - No such thing as single value field, every value is at `field_name[0].value`
 - Tangent on Views
   - Hardest mental shift to make is separating data from presentation
   - Drupal has made us very accustomed to the server deciding what to show you and how